 Gap Filler began shortly after the September earthquake in 2010, funded entirely by the founders, because it was something they all felt was important to do.
 The emails and Facebook posts that came flooding in indicated that the people of Christchurch, and around New Zealand and the world, also saw the value of these temporary interventions.
 So we persisted.

-In order to establish a team and ensure that Christchurch’s gaps continue to be filled we founded a the Gap Filler Charitable Trust in 2011.
-Gradually we were able to raise funding through grants and donations that have enabled the Trust to employ six staff, build our own HQ and create a range of unique and exciting projects in and around Christchurch.
-Please go to out Current and Previous pages to see more detail on the 40+ projects we have realised since our inception.
+In order to establish a team and ensure that Christchurch’s gaps continue to be filled we founded the Gap Filler Charitable Trust in early 2011.
+Gradually we were able to raise funding through grants and donations that have enabled us to employ seven staff (approx 4FTE), build our own HQ and create a range of unique and exciting projects in and around Christchurch.
+Please go to our Portfolio page to see more detail on some of the 150+ projects we have realised since our inception.

 We believe there would be a gap in the city if we didn’t fill it with our projects so we are committed to continuing our work, leading by example and evolving as the city develops.
 We’re also committed to supporting the communities, groups, organisations and individuals that have come to rely on and benefit from the work that we do.
-In order to do that we need funding so we would like to invite anyone who has something to give to Gap Filler to contact us.
-We are looking for grants, donations, in-kind and cash sponsorship, materials and resources and volunteers.
+We are also consciously developing our own socially-minded supply chain in terms of how we procure services, working with groups like Te Whare Roimata and the City Mission and other contractors who share some of our values and vision.

 Kia ora and thanks for your interest in what we do.